From Friday 1st March, we will be open from 10am - 6pm.

 This privacy statement sets out how The Clydeside Distillery (“we”, “us” or “our”) uses and protects any information that you give us when you use this website or are in contact with us (whether by email, telephone, via the forms on our website, through any social media platforms or other applications we use or even face to face).

-The data controller who is responsible for how we handle your personal information is Morrison Glasgow Distillers Limited (T/A) The Clydeside Distillery of The Old Pumphouse, Queen’s Dock, 100 Stobcross Road, Glasgow G3 8QQ.
-Any queries you have in relation to the same should be directed to email@example.com.
+The data controller who is responsible for how we handle your personal information is Morrison Glasgow Distillers Limited trading as The Clydeside Distillery of The Old Pumphouse, Queen’s Dock, 100 Stobcross Road, Glasgow G3 8QQ.
+Any queries you have in relation to the same should be directed to firstname.lastname@example.org.

 What we collect